fgasparro/EdgeDS-Docs/docs/EdgeDS_Admin.rst

 Registration page
 *****************

+For quality purposes, OSIsoft collects certain limited information about your Edge data store account.
+OSIsoft collects registration information and log data (such as exceptions and debugging information), while other data, such as QiTypes, QiStreams and Qi data, are not sent to OSIsoft and remains private.

-Use the Resistration page to register your information with OSIsoft.
+Fill in the information on the Resistration page to register your information with OSIsoft.
+This informatin is required for CTP.

 Administration API page